 - Test is valid for one use only.

 Take the computerized section at least two days prior to your registration date.
-If you cannot take this section before you come to registration, please contact Cathy Donovan below.

 Step 2: Listening Comprehension